kriseax/IT-1040/file-demo-class/readme.md

 - Looping throgh files for efficient reading/writing
 - Exception handling

-This folder contains three python files
+This folder contains three Python files, file_demo 1,2,3, each containing code as we progressed through the lesson, demonstrating different features of handling files in Python.